Muhammad Azam Shah: Accession

-In third week of February 1707 in a bid to prevent a war of succession, Aurangzeb separated Azam and his younger half-brother, Kam Baksh, whom Azam particularly loathed.
+In the third week of February 1707, in a bid to prevent a war of succession, Aurangzeb separated Azam and his younger half-brother, Kam Baksh, whom Azam particularly loathed.
 He sent Azam to Malwa and Kam Baksh to Bijapur.
-A few days before his death he wrote farewell letters to Azam.
+A few days before his death, he wrote farewell letters to Azam.
 The next morning, Azam who had tarried outside Ahmednagar instead of proceeding to Malwa, arrived at the imperial camp and conveyed his father's body for burial at his tomb at Daulatabad.
 Azam Shah proclaimed himself Emperor and seized the throne.
-In the political struggles following the disputed succession, he and his son Prince Bidar Bakht were defeated and killed in Battle of Jajau on the 20th of June 1707 against elder half-brother, Prince Muhammad Mu'azzam, who succeeded their father to the Mughal throne.
-Azam Shah is said to have feen killed a musket ball to his forehead fired by Isa Khan Main a zamindar who belonged to the Lakhi Jangal of Subah Lahore and was at the point of time serving with the troops of Prince Jahandar Shah Muizz-ud-din .His grave along with that of his wife, lies in the dargah complex of Sufi saint, Sheikh Zainuddin, at Khuldabad near Aurangabad, which also houses the tomb of Aurangzeb to the west.
+In the political struggles following the disputed succession, he and his son Prince Bidar Bakht were defeated and killed in the Battle of Jajau on 20 June 1707 against elder half-brother, Prince Muhammad Mu'azzam, who succeeded their father to the Mughal throne.
+Azam Shah was killed by a musket shot, which is believed to have been fired by Isha Khan Main, a zamindar of the Lakhi Jangal in the Lahore Subah.
+His grave along with that of his wife, lies in the dargah complex of Sufi saint, Sheikh Zainuddin, at Khuldabad near Aurangabad, which also houses the tomb of Aurangzeb to the west.